ctm/yld/src/running/my-beliefs/knees.md

 over ten years.
 My training begins in mid November and lasts until mid March.
 During those months I'm **running** with my pack two or more times a week most weeks.

+### Sunglasses Addendum

+In Silverton this year (2023), I bought a pair o sunglasses that were designed for trail runners and specifically address the contrast issue.
+Unlike some of my fancier sunglasses from the past (when I had ridiculous amounts of free cash), they are not photo-gray, but so far, I've found them living up to their hype.
+I wear them in situations where I wouldn't have worn my other pairs and I haven't&mdash;knock wood&mdash;fallen yet.

+### Unicycle Addendum

+This deserves its own page.

+I started riding a unicycle at the end of June (the 28th, to be precise) 2023 after effectively a 30 year hiatus.
+I'm trying to ramp up my mileage so I can ride a 100 mile event in Alaska at the end of March in 2024.

+My knees are absolutely unprepared for this and although I don't get knee discomfort while I'm riding, I've woken up in the middle of the night with fairly intense knee pain (in just one knee) that has lasted for about a half hour.
+Surprisingly, the pain diminishes to discomfort and is typically gone by the time I awake.

+This mystery pain has happened a few days in a row, but never more than three days in a row, if I remember correctly.
+It is something I'm paying attention to, and as such, I'm concerned, but not worried.

+I _think_ I'm over the worst of it, and I'm not backing down my mileage;
+I'm still increasing it.
+I believe that what I'm doing (the unicycle riding, plus my diet and how much I sleep) is making my knees more suited to long distance unicycle riding, but I may be kidding myself.
+There's only one way to find out&hellip;